Little Murders: Shooting

 Filming began in April 1970 and finished June 11, $100,000 under budget.
 "Frankly, I'm scared by what we did," said Arkin, "particularly the last 10 minutes."
 Feiffer later said "there were all sorts of problems" with Arkin on the film, "although we had worked together very happily on the play.
 And it was by no means collaborative.
 He really wanted nothing to do with me.
 I had very little input into how that movie came out, and some of it is good and some of it isn't."
 Feiffer said he was not pleased with the film.
 "I think that's not his fault, entirely, it's also mine.
 I made compromises on the screenplay that were not his idea, they were my own.
 I was inexperienced, and they were dumb ideas.
 But then there were things that were his fault.
 Some of his casting.
 The style of the film, which worked very well on stage, but wasn't appropriate for film, I don't think."

-Reception
+Release and reception

+Home media and rights

+Following its initial release, the film was made available on VHS and DVD, and in 2018, it was released on Blu-ray, with this release including new special features.
+In the 2000s, the film was also in rotation on the Fox Movie Channel, a channel dedicated to 20th Century Fox Films.
+In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, and Little Murders was one of the films included in the deal.
+Since then, Disney have not made the film available on their streaming services or any other digital platforms.